-Lasers have been used by plastic surgeons and other physicians as a surgical instrument for many years.
-Laser energy can be used to cut, vaporize or selectively remove skin and deeper tissues.
-There are many different methods for the surgical use of lasers.
+Laser Treatments have been used by plastic surgeons and other physicians for many years.
+Laser energy can be used to cut, vaporise or selectively remove skin and deeper tissues.
+In fact, there are many different methods for the surgical use of lasers.

-Traditional laser skin resurfacing procedures (using CO² and Erbium lasers) involve ablative techniques, resurfacing broad areas of skin.
-These carry a high-risk profile, procedure problematic side-effects and entail prolonged post-operative healing and recovery times.
+Traditional laser skin resurfacing treatments (using CO² and Erbium lasers) involve ablative techniques, resurfacing broad areas of skin.
+These carry a high-risk profile, procedure, and problematic side effects.
+Furthermore, these result in prolonged post-operative healing and recovery times.
 Non-ablative techniques (using various other lasers or Intense Pulsed Light) carry fewer risks but generally produce only limited improvement.

-Fraxel™ laser treatment is a new approach, using fractional photothermolysis, providing many of the benefits of invasive skin resurfacing performed with traditional devices, but with fewer side-effects and less recovery time.
+Fraxel™ laser treatment is a new approach.
+Fraxel™ uses fractional photothermolysis, and provides many of the benefits of invasive skin resurfacing treatments performed with traditional devices.
+However, Fraxel™ has fewer side effects and less recovery time.

 Fraxel™ laser treatment is used to treat conditions such as fine wrinkles, fine lines, surface roughness, acne scars, enlarged pores, brown spots and pigmented lesions.

-The Fraxel™ laser procedure requires multiple treatments over a period of several months.
+Fraxel™ laser treatment requires multiple treatments over a period of several months.
 Photographs may be taken to document the changes that take place.
 With your consent, these photos may be used for publication or presentation in a scientific journal or lecture; however, your name will remain confidential.

 You will be interviewed to obtain information regarding your medical history, and a clinical examination will be conducted to assess your skin type and to determine if you are a good candidate for this treatment.

-- Prior to treatment, you will be asked to remove any make-up you are wearing.
+- Prior to treatment, you will be asked to remove any make-up if wearing any.

-- The area to be treated will be anesthetized with topical numbing cream.
+- The area to be treated will be anaesthetized with topical numbing cream.

 - Following your treatment, you will experience swelling, redness and flaking similar to moderate sunburn for 3 to 14 days.

-- The use of a sun screen is a must after any laser treatment.
+- The use of sunscreen is a MUST after any laser treatment.